-The PeriodO period gazetteer documents definitions of historical period names.
+The PeriodO period gazetteer documents definitions of historical periods.
 Each entry of the gazetteer identifies the definition of a single period.
-To be included in the gazetteer, a definition must
+To be included in the gazetteer, a period must

 - give the period a name,